Or any writer, I suppose. But I imagine the things I talk about might hit home more to writers around my age.

 I wish we were living back in time when the internet didn’t exist and you could only read a writer’s work if it was published in a book or in a column.
 When their success was dependent only on the way that they wrote.
 Nothing to do with social media or their image.

 I long for this to be again.
 Hard.

 In my life, writing has been my constant, never-ending love.
 There’s something about a pen and paper in front of me that makes me feel… myself.
 Like I’m at home.

 When I was in elementary school, I had journals and journals of stuff that I would just document.
 My mind too young to make sense of things- I would just write of what I observed.

-worse better…. let me tell ya, my story telling skills totally sharpened out in this phase of life.
-I prided myself in writing these bomb ass notes.
+worse better…. let me tell ya, my storytelling skills totally sharpened out in this phase of life.
+I prided myself on writing these bomb ass notes.
 I rocked the HECK out of signing yearbooks.
 Cards.
 You name it.
 I just liked to write and make people smile or feel something.

 I think one the most romantic things I’ve ever experienced in my life was when my high school sweetheart and I wrote letters back and forth every day for an entire summer when he was away at Marine Bootcamp.
 I’ll never forget it.